earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 # Spin up a new VM and domain join onto the On-Premise Active Directory VM.
-Call it <em> webserver. </em>
+# Call it <em> webserver </em>
 - When we domain join the webserver VM onto the domain, IT admins can view the VM within the Active Directory
 - Domain join webserver VM onto On-Premise AD VM